Pricing strategy

 Lapsed customers can return

-A customer can return later under the policy in effect at that time.
-The model stays clear even if the update term has lapsed.
+A customer can renew later under the policy in effect at that time.
+The model stays clear even after the update term has lapsed.

 Support follows the active term

 Support follows the same term as updates.
-Help is active during the licensed window, alongside the releases published within it.
+Help remains active during that window alongside the releases published within it.

 Upgrade rules